 They are very small (a few centimetres), purple-pink and semi-transparent, which makes it very difficult to see them in the water.

-Jellyfish are not very interested in stinging us, because when they do, they lose a portion of their tentacles.
+Jellyfish are not interested at all in stinging us; when they do, they lose a portion of their tentacles.
 So stay calm and don´t panic.

-If you get really close, we recommend placing the palm of the hand in the most jellied part, the umbrella, and push it very slowly sidewards.
+If you get really close and can´t avoid it, we recommend placing the palm of the hand in the most jellied part, the umbrella; push it very slowly sidewards.
 The tentacles will follow this movement and won´t sting you.

 In urban beaches all along the coast of Malaga there are flags indicating the status of the sea and the presence of jellyfish.
 In these areas there is also usually a lifeguard if you have been stung by a jellyfish.